thingsboard/thingsboard.github.io/docs/mqtt-broker/install/cluster/aws-cluster-setup.md

   (the default value is `[us-east-1a,us-east-1b,us-east-1c]`)
 - `instanceType` - the type of the instance with TB node (the default value is `m6a.large`)

-**Note**: if you don't make any changes to `instanceType` and `desiredCapacity` fields, the EKS will deploy 2 nodes of type m6a.large.
+**Note**: If you don't make any changes to `instanceType` and `desiredCapacity` fields, the EKS will deploy 2 nodes of type m6a.large.

 {% capture aws-eks-security %}
 In case you want to secure access to the PostgreSQL and MSK, you'll need to configure the existing VPC or create a new one,